 Be sure to read the Morning Mail to keep up with campus events and activities, and check out the Rensselaer Events Calendar and upcoming events at EMPAC.
 Graduate students will also receive the RPI Grad Weekly, a weekly email newsletter of curated events and relevant resources.

 Troy is home to numerous restaurants, small businesses, The Arts Center of the Capital Region, Troy Savings Bank Music Hall, the Tech Valley Center of Gravity, and the Troy Innovation Garage.
 The Downtown Troy Business Improvement District hosts events year-round, including Wednesday evening outdoor concerts during the summer and Troy Night Out the last Friday of each month.
 Annual events include Troy River Fest, Troy Pig Out, Chowder Fest, and the Troy Makers Market.
 During the warmer months, the community is invited to participate in the free Fitness in the Park program, which takes place along the Hudson River waterfront.
 Every Saturday, the Troy Waterfront Farmers' Market is a destination for many in the area; it features more than 80 food growers, bakers, chefs, and artisans.

-If you are relocating to the Troy area, we recommend exploring housing options through College Suites City Station and Places4Students.
-To access Places4Students, all you need is your @rpi.edu email address.
+If you are relocating to the Troy area, we recommend exploring housing options through College Suites City Station and Jump Off Campus.
+To access Jump Off Campus, all you need is your @rpi.edu email address.
 Learn more about living in the Troy area by visiting the Off-Campus Commons.